HackermanMRI/Gaan-ta-Namao---Youtube-Video-Downloader/README.md

 Go to the Releases page of this repository.

-Download the Gaan_ta_Namao_Setup.exe file from the latest release.
+Download the Gaan_ta_Namao_Setup.exe file from Drive Link.

 Run the installer and follow the on-screen instructions.
 The application will be added to your Windows Start Menu.